davepinch/pinchy.cc/content/about/the-culture-here-is-decaying.md

 ---
 title: "The culture here is decaying."
-next: "For most of history, you will be dead."
+next: "Incidentally, for most of history, you will be dead."
 tags:
   - about me
 ---